Lever Frame

 Colour Light

-There are 3 platforms
+There are 3 platforms:

-(1) Arrivals, were trips terminate.
+(1) Arrivals – where trips terminate.

-(3) Bay, mainly used for locomotives to lay over between trips
+(3) Bay – mainly used for locomotives to lay over between trips.

 There is a turntable linking the Arrivals and Departure platforms so locomotives can be turned between trips.

-There are two platforms at Little Moore, 'White Falls Halt' which is used as the destination platform for the Wildway shuttle service, and 'Little Moore Bay', which is the starting point for the Wildway shuttle service.
+There are two platforms at Little Moore: White Falls Halt, used as the destination platform for the Wildway shuttle service, and Little Moore Bay, which is the starting point for the Wildway shuttle service.

-The Quarry siding is were visiting loco's arrive and depart using the 'lift' to transition from road vehicles to the track.
+The loop at Deepwater is used to allow trains to pass and take on water if required.
+The Quarry siding is where visiting locos arrive and depart using the lift to transition from road vehicles to the track.

-The prime objective of the signalling system is to safely signal trains around the circuit.
-To do this the presence of a train or part of a train in each section of track is needed, this is acheived using 'DC Track Circuits' of a similar design to the prototype used on Network Rail.
-To achieve this the track on the running lines is devided up into sections using insulated 'fishplates' on one rail.
+The track on the running lines is divided into sections using insulated fishplates on one rail.
 Within each interlocking area the other rail is designated the common rail.
-A low dc voltage is fed to the isolated rail at on end of the section via a load resistor, the other end of the section is then connected to a Track Relay which is energised by the voltage, when the wheels of a train enter the section, they short the voltage and the track realy de-energises indicating the presense of the train.
+A low DC voltage is fed to the isolated rail at one end of the section via a load resistor; the other end of the section is then connected to a Track Relay which is energised by the voltage.
+When the wheels of a train enter the section, they short the voltage and the track relay de-energises, indicating the presence of the train.

 At convergent and divergent points on the circuit First Come First Served relays are used to control the flow and prevent deadlock.

-The Signalling system is monitored by 2 'Raspberry Pi' computers which are connected various relays in the three Interlockings.
-These inputs are logged in daily files which can be used to diagnose anomilies.
+The signalling system is monitored by 2 Raspberry Pi computers which are connected to various relays in the three interlockings.
+These inputs are logged in daily files which can be used to diagnose anomalies.